[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Register the created flow as a tool so it can be called from the agent.

-After adding, set the tool's description.
+After adding, configure the tool description.

 The description is used by the agent's orchestrator to decide which tool to select.

-Enter the description and "Save".
+Enter the description and click "Save".

 5. Verifying Operation in the Test Chat